xigua00/learngit/readme.txt

 Git is distributed version contorl system.
 Git is free sofrware distributed under the GPL.
 Git has a mutable index called stage.
+Git tracks changes of files.